Battledrake/UnityBehaviorTree/README.md

   - Add a public member field of the type you want to add
   - Add an implicit operator.
 Just copy/paste existing and change type
   - Add to ConvertValue with (T)(object) like other non primitive examples.
+  - Add to setValueDispatchTable under BlackboardEntryData.
+Copy from existing and replace type.
 - BlackboardDataEditor Script
   - Add new type to switch statement.
 Use existing examples and replace type.
 - CompareBBEntries Script